Published: July 2016

 Sources and acknowledgements

-This leaflet was reviewed before publication by women attending clinics in Raigmore Hospital, King’s College Hospital, Queen’s Hospital, St Mary’s Hospital, University Hospital Lewisham and Wrexham Maelor Hospital, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics in Raigmore Hospital, King’s College Hospital, Queen’s Hospital, St Mary’s Hospital, University Hospital Lewisham and Wrexham Maelor Hospital, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.